jlainezs/JoPhTasks/www/readme.md

-# Joomla sample site #
+# Sample site #

-This is a sample joomla site structure.
-It only contains the needed destination folders where files will be copied.
+This directory simulates your development site.
+It is just for testing the tasks.